-Solar water heating systems use heat exchangers to transfer solar energy absorbed in solar collectors to the liquid or air used to heat water or a space.
+Solar water heating systems use heat exchangers to transfer solar energy absorbed in solar collectors to potable (drinkable) water.

 Types of Heat Exchangers